-XtraMath is a free math-fluency program available as a website and Chrome app; it's also available as an app for iOS, Android, and Amazon, but there you'll pay $5.
+XtraMath is a free math-fluency web-based program.
+It's also available as an app at the Apple Store, Google Play Store, and Amazon, but there you'll pay a one time cost of $4.99.
 XtraMath helps students practice addition, subtraction, multiplication, and division.
 Mr. C, who talks kids through the tasks, is a National Board-certified teacher from Seattle.
 Emphasis is on both accuracy and speed with limited time to complete problems.

 Students answer straightforward math-fact problems on the computer screen.
-Immediate feedback pops up in the form of a smiley face, an X, or a timer.
+Immediate feedback pops up in the form of a smiley face, an X, or a green check mark.
 Based on that information, the next set of problems is set up to help kids focus on their own specific needs.
 Kids, parents, and teachers all can see detailed progress in the XtraMath reports.

-Kids get immediate feedback, and the problems are tailored to their specific needs.
+With Xtramath kids get immediate feedback about both speed an accuracy.
+As students do problems, they adapt to target the problems kids struggle with.
 Parents and teachers can track students' progress using fluency reports, and the site is available in a wide variety of languages.
 Teachers can also customize programs to differentiate for students; one student can be working on multiplication and division while another can work on addition.
 There's even an assessment-only program that allows students to skip the practice and simply show teachers what they know.
 When it comes to the basics of memorizing facts, XtraMath does what it says it will.

-Unfortunately, the site isn't that exciting for kids.
+Unfortunately, the site isn't exciting or fun for kids.
 Other math-fact fluency sites such as IXL and Reflex have bright images and fun games -- things XtraMath lacks -- but these sites also come with a steep price tag, while XtraMath is free.
 Even the paid app is less expensive, but there are many similar free apps on the market.
+Though it's convenient and free, teachers should first explain the purpose, so kids have a framework for why drills can be helpful.
+It's also important to check in with kids about how using Xtramath feels for them: Timed drills are a sure way to reinforce some kids' negative feelings about math, which won't help their progress.
 Bottom line: XtraMath on the web is free and gets the job done, but it isn't much fun.

 Key Standards Supported